 A solid loop with plenty of interesting rock formations.
 Though the trail requires no scrambling, bouldering is allowed here so energetic hikers can clamber around the big rocks in Devil’s Half-Acre.

 Print out the map from the park site, and maps may be in the trail kiosk.
-Follow along on a smartphone with our Online Map link in the box above.
+Follow along on a smartphone with our Interactive Map link in the box above.